danielmapar/SystemDesign/designing-data-intensive-applications/README.md

         * If the **database is restarted**, the `in-memory` **hash maps are lost**.
 In principle, you can restore each segment’s hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
 However, that might take a long time if the segment files are large, which would make server restarts painful. **Bitcask speeds up recovery by storing a snapshot of each segment’s hash map on disk, which can be loaded into memory more quickly.**
     * Partially written records
         * The database may crash at any time, including **halfway through appending a record to the log**. `Bitcask` files include `checksums`, allowing such corrupted parts of the log to be detected and ignored.
+            * `Checksum`: The simplest `checksum` algorithm is the so-called longitudinal parity check, which breaks the data into "words" with a fixed number n of bits, and then computes the exclusive or `(XOR) of all those words`.
+The result is appended to the message as an extra word.
+In simpler terms, this means adding a bit to the end of the word to guarantee that there is an even number of '1's.
+To check the integrity of a message, **the receiver computes the exclusive or of all its words, including the checksum; if the result is not a word consisting of `n zeros`**, the receiver knows a transmission error occurred.[3]
     * Concurrency control
         * As writes are appended to the `log` in a `strictly sequential order`, a common implementation choice is to have only **one writer thread**.
 Data file segments are `append-only and otherwise immutable`, so they can be **read concurrently by multiple threads.**